 The two hands are in many ways like yin and yang, male and female, particles and waves, analysis and intuition, science and art: opposites that need and complement each other, working and combining together in every conceivable way to bring about miracles.
-Each note of the lefthand is a discrete entity, easily separated and distinguished from the other notes around it, sounded by the placing of one finger.
-In this sense, the lefthand is like a numerical computer, a keyboard, a scientist, a mathematician.
-In contrast to this is the righthand/arm, which works more like a holistic artist, a dancer, sculptor or painter, thinking more in dynamic waves and operating normally with larger continuous and connected gestures rather than with separate discrete particles.
+Each note of the lefthand is a discrete entity, sounded by the placing of one finger, and easily separated and distinguished from the other notes around it.
+In this sense, the left-hand is like a numerical computer, a keyboard, an accountant or an analytical scientist.
+In contrast to this is the right-arm, which works more like a holistic artist, a dancer, sculptor, singer or painter, moving more in dynamic waves and operating normally with larger, continuous, and connected gestures, rather than with separate discrete particles.

-It is very easy for the male brain to become overly focused on the lefthand, to the detriment of all the things that come primarily from the righthand (such as sound quality, colours, dynamics, musicality etc.) We can see the same tendency in pianists: there are those (usually men) who can play thousands of notes very fast and with absolute accuracy, but will play all of them with very little sensitivity, and then there are those pianists (often women) who play much fewer notes, but for whom every note is a jewel of expressivity and sensitivity.
+It is very easy for the male brain to become overly focused on the left-hand, to the detriment of all the things that come primarily from the right-arm (such as sound quality, colours, dynamics, musicality etc).
+We can see this same tendency in pianists: there are those (usually men) who can play thousands of notes very fast and with absolute accuracy, but will play all of them with very little sensitivity, and then there are those pianists (often women) who play much fewer notes, but for whom every note is a jewel of expressivity and sensitivity.
 The greatest musicians combine both skills !

 Together, the right and left hands form a strange dancing couple composed of two totally independent, but completely coordinated, artists.
-They are engaged in a permanent “pas de deux” on four different stages (the four strings), during which, in spite of their extreme intimacy and permanent telepathy, they are never allowed to actually touch each other!
+They are engaged in a permanent “pas de deux” on four different stages (the four strings), during which, in spite of their extreme intimacy and permanent telepathy, they never actually make physical contact!